UsabilityEngineering/MuscleQuest/phaseIII/README.md

 ## Methods

-We began preparing for our user test by preparing a prototype of MuscleQuest where we can users interations with it.
-The prototype of our app was essentially what our app looks like but more barebones and easy to understand the apps functions.
-Our approach to th user test was testing to see if our app served the fucntion of being a workout app while also seeing if we "gamified" it enough.
-For our test, we had 5 particiapnts come in to use the prototype of the app.
-We then asked them for their consent for the test and let them know that this test wll be private and not released to th public.
-After doing this we then asked them to do a few task in the prototype.
-The first task being if they are able to navigatye to a worjout that involves legs.
-The 2nd task being if thet are able to start a worjout on their own.
+We began preparing for our user test by preparing a prototype of MuscleQuest where we could observe users interactions with it.
+The prototype of our app was essentially what our app looks like, but more barebones and easy to understand.
+Our approach to the user test was to see if our app served the function of being a workout app while also seeing if we "gamified" it enough.
+For our test, we had five participants come in to use the prototype of the app.
+We then asked them for their consent for the test and let them know that this test would be private and not released to the public.
+After doing this, we asked them to do a few tasks on the prototype.
+The first task is determining if they are able to navigate to a workout that involves legs.
+The 2nd task is to see if they are able to start a workout on their own.

 ## Findings